khiner/flowgrid/README.md

 `Field`s also provide state metadata, conversion & rendering methods, and behave syntactically like the `Primitive`s they wrap.

+Here are some high-level architecture design goals:
+- Store the source-of-truth application state in a single `struct` with global read access.
+- Perform all actions that affect the application state in one place.
+- Provide global read access to all application runtime state.
+- Make _everything_ undo/redo-able.
+- Where it makes sense, treat the UI as a pure function of the application state.

 ## Application docs

 ### Project files